 In recent years, we have experienced significant volatility in our attrition, including volatility resulting from training delays, pilot wage and bonus increases at other industry participants, and the growth of cargo, low-cost, and ultra-low-cost airlines.
-In prior periods, these factors, at times, caused our pilot attrition rates to be higher than our ability to hire and retain replacement pilots.
-If our attrition rates are higher than our ability to hire and retain replacement pilots, our operations and financial results could be materially and adversely affected.
+In prior periods, these factors, at times, caused our pilot attrition rates to be higher than our ability to hire and retain replacement pilots, our operations and financial results could be materially and adversely affected.